 Inequality is one of the global challenges of our times.
-This phenomenon is increasingly cross-border in nature and suffers from a lack of data.
-What is the role of fiscal policy in dealing with this challenge, both internationally and domestically?
+This phenomenon is increasingly driven by the ability of people and companies to move their wealth and profits across national borders.
+What is the role of fiscal policy in dealing with this challenge, both within countries and internationally?
 How might new data sources inform the debate?

-This conference brings together leading researchers and policy makers to discuss recent research on making the tax system more equitable at a global scale, including:
+This conference brought together leading researchers and policymakers to discuss recent research on making tax systems more equitable at a global scale, including:

 - Taxation of high-net-worth individuals, including wealth taxation;